eHanlin/image-uploader-api/README.md

 }
 ```

-* uploadCB: The function will be called when the progress succeeed with file where to upload server.
+* uploadCB(optional): The function will be called when the progress succeeed with file where to upload server.

 **See default descriptor below：**